MansMeg/mansmeg.github.io/index.md

 #### Short Bio
 I am an associate professor in Statistics at Uppsala University.
 My primary research interests are Bayesian inference, probabilistic machine learning, and statistical inference from textual data.

+#### Current Work
+My current work develops Bayesian and probabilistic machine learning methods for reliable inference with large, complex data.
+This includes model evaluation and diagnostics for probabilistic programming, statistical methods for text-as-data, legal AI, and data curation for large research infrastructures such as Swedish parliamentary and legal text corpora.

+#### Selected Highlights
+- Awarded the Rettigska prize in 2026 for research on methods for large-scale text analysis and work making the Swedish parliamentary record accessible and analyzable.
+- Elected member of [ELLIS](https://ellis.eu/) in 2024 and [the Swedish Young Academy](https://www.sverigesungaakademi.se/en-GB/1.html) in 2023.
+- PI of the Swedish Research Council starting grant "Improving Probabilistic Programming generalizability" and co-PI of the [SWERIK](https://swerik-project.github.io/) research infrastructure project.
+- Co-recipient of Statistician of the Year 2022 for [Botten Ada](https://www.bottenada.se/), a Bayesian model for Swedish election prediction.

 #### Extended Bio
 I am currently an associate professor in Statistics at [the Department of Statistics, Uppsala University](https://www.statistik.uu.se/?languageId=1) and affiliated with the [Institute for Analytical Sociology](https://liu.se/en/organisation/liu/iei/ias) at Linköping University and the [Institute for Future Studies](https://www.iffs.se/en/), all in Sweden.